Our Method

 (Albus Dumbledore)

 Would you say that actors are professional liars?
-At the Strasberg Campus, we believe Actors do not lie when performing.
-In fact, they are as Truthful and as real as they can possibly be — or they strive to be, at any given moment through a scene.
+At the Method Campus, we believe Actors do not lie when performing.
+In fact, they are as Truthful and as real as they can possibly be — or they're striving to be, at any given moment through a scene.
 That’s the beauty of acting: vulnerability, openness, courage in making choices.
 Say that thing that you’ve never said, do that thing that you’ve never done.
-Show us it can be done.
+Show us that it can be done.
 Teach us to believe that we have the power: we, the audience, society; people, have the power.

 Perhaps Actors are the most honest humans in the world, when performing.
 Because it is indeed in our nature of human beings, in our everyday lives, that we lie and hide what we feel, who we are, with a shield called ‘Public Persona’.
 We need one thing, but we say we want something else.
 We feel incomplete, but we act like we’re whole, like we don’t need anyone to be a successful career person or a happy human.
 We strive to fit in, and yet, we want to show the world how fit we are, how ready we are — when, in reality, nobody knows what they’re doing, do they?
 We’re all still here, still making mistakes, still learning.
 And that is okay.